 Q: Can I “park” an entry in mid-submission and go back to it later?

 A. Absolutely.
 They will rest in the Submission Summary under “My Contest Entries” if you need to take a break or get more information.
 Then you can return later and resume entering.
 What you’ve done so far will have been saved.

 Q: Can I pay for multiple entries all at once?

 A. Absolutely.
 Your entries will rest in the Submission Summary under “My Contest Entries” until you’re ready to submit.
 Upon completion you can pay for all entries at one time.

 Q: Are non-U.S. media eligible for other categories beyond the international division?

 A. Yes.
-They may compete in the same categories by circulation or unique online visits that their U.S. counterparts.
+They may compete in the same categories by circulation (print entries) or unique visits (online entries) as their U.S. counterparts.

 Q: Why are there no enterprise or project categories?

 A. Enterprise, we learned, means different things to different people.
 Last year, we introduced more specific categories to make it easier for entrants to know where to submit your work.
 We added Investigative and Explanatory categories, and we also modified the Breaking News to include reactive or proactive coverage.

 Q. What does that mean, reactive or proactive breaking news?